cnidaire/Master1_Internship/report.md

 The **Identical Protein Groups (IPG)** database takes in my opinion the best of both worlds: we obtain all the sequences clustered when these are identical, we obtain the DNA sequences and it's gathering the information from different databases such as Swissprot, GenBank, PIR, etc.

-The downside is that Entrez is not really suitable for what I want because you have to pass by gene db to obtain the DNA sequence and there is not downloadable directly from the IPG db on NCBI so I have to send a request to consult the gene database.
+The downside is that Entrez is not perfectly suitable for what I want because you have to pass by gene db to obtain the DNA sequence and there is not downloadable directly from the IPG db on NCBI so I have to send a request to consult the gene database.